code-differently/code-differently-25-q1/lesson_00/niapack/README.md

 If I don’t respond try calling me on my cell phone.

-### How did my intrest in tech start?
+### How did my interest in tech start?
-I was intrested in code and decided to enroll in a CS50 class with Harvard.
+I was interested in code and decided to enroll in a CS50 class with Harvard.
 I learned a few fundamentals but overall it was too fast-paced.
 I then did a course at SNHU wanting to major in Cyber Security, but came to the conclusion that I would prefer to learn in person.

 ### What makes me grumpy?
 I'm usually grumpy when I'm hungry and/or tired.

 ### How do I like to give feedback?
-I prefer to give feedback in person, this way there is no way to misinterpet my tone and my delivery.
+I prefer to give feedback in person, this way there is no way to misinterpret my tone and my delivery.
 Which is easy to do when reading.

 ### How do I like to receive feedback?
 I prefer feedback in-person because it's more personable but I'm open to email.
 I would like feedback as frequently as once a week.
 More if needed.